*to play music on the audio player go to site settings and click "allow" for sound

 Bio

 Logan Crompton [b.
-2000, Kansas City, MO] is a Black post internet artist based in Philadelphia, PA.
-Logan, as an artist, is concerned with Black corporeal realities, transparency, reflectivity, and protection within digital spaces.
+2000, Kansas City, MO] is a Black post-post-internet (its gets to a point lol) artist based in Philadelphia, PA.
+Logan, as an artist, is concerned with Black corporeal realities, transparency, reflectivity, Fashion, fibers, african spiritual systems of belief, and methods of protection within digital spaces.
 Their work explores said themes through mythmaking, magic, matrixes, algorithms, and repetition as mantra.
-Logan received their BFA from the Kansas City Art Institute in Painting and Art History before pursuing their MFA at Tyler School of Art and Architecture.
+Logan received their BFA from the Kansas City Art Institute in Painting and Art History and their MFA in Painting from Tyler School of Art and Architecture.
 Logan was previously a Mellon Curatorial Fellow at the Nelson Atkins Museum of Art and an AXA art prize finalist.
-They currently work as the Loretta C. Duckworth Makerspace’s Graduate Assistant at Charles Library and as a Teacher at Coco Academy in South Philly.
-Logan has shown work in Kansas City, Philadelphia, and New York.
+They currently work as a Teaching Artist, educating both at the university and elementary level at Temple University and Coco Academy respectively.
+Logan has exhibited work in Kansas City, Philadelphia, and New York.

 What are the consequences of an idea, image or meme being proliferated with no seeming end?